sivko2/SloCarStats/README.md

 # Get Statistics

-Download needed CSV files from *https://podatki.gov.si/dataset/prvic-registrirana-vozila-po-mesecih* and put them into the *stats* subdirectory.
+CSV statistics files from January 2020 to August 2023 are already included.
+Download newer CSV files from *https://podatki.gov.si/dataset/prvic-registrirana-vozila-po-mesecih* and put them into the *stats* subdirectory if needed.

 # Run on Windows

+Syntax: *SloCarStats.exe <options> <prefix model filter>*

+Example: *SloCarStats.exe -all "Skoda Kodi"*

+Options:

+a.
 Get help: *SloCarStats.exe -h*

+b.
 Get all stats sorted by new cars' count: *SloCarStats.exe*

-Get all stats sorted by whole cars' count: *SloCarStats.exe -a*
+c.
+Get all stats sorted by whole car registrations (default: sorted by new car registrations): *SloCarStats.exe -all*

-Get all stats sorted by percentage of new cars: *SloCarStats.exe -p*
+d.
+Get all stats sorted by percentage of new cars (useless if percentage is being used, default: sorted by new car registrations): *SloCarStats.exe -percentage*

-Get all stats sorted by new cars' count and grouped by a brand instead of a model: *SloCarStats.exe -b*
+e.
+Get all stats sorted by new car registrations and grouped by a brand instead of a model: *SloCarStats.exe -group*

+f.
+Filter by year: *SloCarStats.exe -filter 2023*

+g.
+Filter by month and year: *SloCarStats.exe -filter 082023*

+h.
+Filter by petrol engines (other engine flags MUST NOT be used): *SloCarStats.exe -petrol*

+i.
+Filter by diesel engines (other engine flags MUST NOT be used): *SloCarStats.exe -petrol*

+j.
+Filter by non-fuel (mostly electric) engines (other engine flags MUST NOT be used): *SloCarStats.exe -electric*

-Get all stats sorted by new cars' count filtered by name prefix (e.g., BMW): *SloCarStats.exe BMW*
+k.
+Get all stats sorted by new car registrations, filtered by name prefix (e.g., BMW): *SloCarStats.exe BMW*

 # Example of Output